Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 ### Deploy

 With the current settings, the demo tries to connect to the demo server currently running on Lightstreamer website.<br>
-The demo can be reconfigured and recompiled in order to connect to the local installation of Lightstreamer Server.
+The demo can be reconfigured and recompiled to connect to the local installation of Lightstreamer Server.
 You just have to change SERVER_URL, as defined in `StockList Demo for OS X/StockListWindowController.m`; a ":port" part can also be added.
 The example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
 The factory configuration of Lightstreamer server already provides this adapter deployed.<br>

 ## See Also